Blickfeldkurier/cdumpd/README.md

-# Dumpd - Upload Coredumps
+# Cdumpd - Watch folder for Coredumps and upload them

 ## Dependencies
  * Curl